Notargets/gocfd/CHANGELOG-2D/Update_58.md

 GoCFD solution showing steepening shocks and expansions, which are generally more monotone than the SU2 shock capturing.

-At orders 3 and 4, an interesting stair stepping of Mach and Cpis seen at the leading edge.
+At orders 3 and 4, an interesting stair stepping of Mach and Cp is seen at the leading edge.
 I believe this is a manifestation of the airfoil geometry being modeled as line segments with sharp corners between the elements.
 This causes the flow to turn sharp corners as it accelerates over the leading